AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-3/class-12.md

 * *Weeks of coding can save you hours of planning.*

 ### Project Instructions
+- [ ] Create a repo in your github called `CapstonePlanning` and create a `README.md` file.
+- [ ] Go [here](https://app.diagrams.net/) to create a **ER Diagram** and save it to the github repo `CapstonePlanning` you created.
+Make sure to select the save to github option and sign in to it.

-- [ ] 30 minutes in pairs, writing and drawing system requirements for each student's app.
+- [ ] In pairs, writing and drawing system requirements for each student's app.
-- [ ] 30 minutes of volunteers at the board working with the instructor to design and plan their app.
+- [ ] If needed volunteers at the board working with the instructor to design and plan their app.
-- [ ] Rest of class dedicated to students back in pairs writing and drawing their plans together.
-- [ ] Go to the blank sign-in component that's connected to your 311 Server and make a new branch called `CapstonePlanning`.
-Be sure you're only using one repo and not both of your teammates' repos!
-- [ ] Take pictures of your drawings and add them to a folder in that repo called planningImages
 - [ ] Next add the list Core Functions to a `README.md` file.
+- [ ] If needed Take pictures of your drawings and add them to a folder in that repo called planningImages.
+- [ ] Start drawing out the **ER Diagram** for your data model.
-Turn in the pull request as your CapstonePlanning assignment for today.
+- [ ] Turn in the pull request as your CapstonePlanning assignment for today.

 ## Student Feedback